Next EACVI Nuclear Cardiology exam: Take it from anywhere!

 If you are unable to reconnect or speak to the proctor, you can call ProctorU® for assistance.

-Registration closes 15 days before the examination with no exceptions.
+Registration for all ESC administered exams closes 15 days before the examination with no exceptions.

 Not an EACVI Silver Member yet?
 Subscribe today and save up to €122**